HackYourFuture/yourpersonalbrand/README.md

 ![YourPersonalBrand](assets/yourbrand.jpg)

-Technical and soft skills are incredibly important to get and keep a job or internship, but before you get one, you will have to get the attention of a company or recruiter, so that they give you an opportunity to interview with them.
+Technical and soft skills are incredibly important to get and keep a job or internship.
+But before you get one, you will have to get the attention of a company or recruiter, so that they give you an opportunity to interview with them.

-At HackYourFuture we help our graduates connect with partner companies and other businesses for internship opportunities.
-Still, for you to be invited for an interview, the company needs to be interested in your profile.
-For that, it is important that you have a slick personal brand.
+Together with our graduates we approach companies for internship opportunities.
+However, for you to be invited for an interview, companies need to be interested in your profile.
+For that, it is important that you have a professional personal brand.

 **Your personal brand is usually comprised of:**
 - [Your Curriculum](yourcurriculum.md)